-- (a) The focus of this unit is on taking open ended scripts or stimulus material to create polished devised pieces of theatre.
-Performances also serve as an audition for yr.12 students wanting to do the school production. - (b) This unit runs at teacher discretion, in conjunction with Communicating meaning in Drama where you will direct a piece of theatre of your choosing for an outside audience.
+- (a) The focus of this unit is physical theatre, exploring various techniques of devising and building theatrical performance.
+This unit also explores audition techniques, and performances serve as an audition for the Year 12 Production. - (b) The focus of this unit is on directing.
+Students will direct a piece of theatre of their choosing for an outside audience.